 ABP: One surprise is the lack of awareness about how food can catalyze the change we need!
-The good news is there is a lot we can learn from the 500 million + agroecological small scale farmers and their communities who are currently protecting and preserving agricultural and other biodiversity as they continue to steward the land based on knowledge that goes back countless generations.
+The good news is there is a lot we can learn from the 500 million + agroecological small-scale farmers and their communities who are currently protecting and preserving agricultural and other biodiversity as they continue to steward the land-based on the knowledge that goes back countless generations.

 LB: 2021 has been heralded as a landmark year in advancing agroecology and (agro)biodiversity as pathways to transform food systems.
 What progress have you seen this year – if any! – and what more would you like to see happen?